TeamCodeStream/codestream-server/shared/codestream_configs/README.md

 - Intended to be used as a git submodule so use **develop** branch for everything.
 - The config parameter definition file, **parameters.json**, defines all configuration parameters and the structure of the configuration file.
+It is a super-set of parameters for all services.
 - **profiles/\*.json** define configuration profiles (codestream cloud environments, single host docker preview, mac development using pubnub, mac development using broadcaster, etc...)
 - [README.parameter-definitions.json](README.parameter-definitions.json) -
-  parameter descriptions and environment variables used to override the values in the file.
+  (generated) parameter descriptions and environment variables used to override the values in the file.
 - Updates to the schema and/or profiles require downstream files and templates to be updated and deployed.
 Run `bin/update-all-configs` to refresh everything.
-This needs to be with access to the secrets database (KM_PKI needs to be defined or the key management sandbox loaded).
+This needs to be run with access to the secrets database (the key management sandbox should be loaded).
-- If you update the schema or defaults, ALL projects that use this will need to be updated.
+- If you update the schema or defaults, ALL projects that use this configuration file will need to be updated.

 ## Schema File